Before your trip

 Be sure to bring your passport and all required travel documents* as you will need to present them when checking in at the airport.
 Please be advised that not all airlines assign seats in advance.
 Some airlines assign seats at the airport during check-in.
 We recommend all travelers arrive at the airport at least 3 hours prior to the flight departure time.
 You will receive boarding passes at the airline counter when you check in for your flight.

 Please go through Customs and immigration on your own.
 After you pick up your luggage, exit the baggage claim area and meet the representative outside the airport.
-Please look for the Affordable World representative holding an Affordable World sign.
-Please wear your Affordable badge for easy identification. *Depending on your arrival date, you will be met by a hotel representative or the local tour guide.
+Please look for the Affordable World representative* holding an Affordable World flag or sign.
+Please wear your Affordable badge (enclosed) for easy identification. *Depending on your arrival date, you will be met by a hotel representative or the local tour guide.

-- Passports must be valid for at least 6 months from the return date of your trip and have at least 1 blank page for entry and exit stamps.
-You will be denied entry into Indonesia if there is not enough space for entry and exit stamps in your passport.
+- Passports must be valid for 6 months beyond the date of entry and have at least 1 blank page for entry and exit stamps.
+You will be denied entry into South Korea if there is not enough space for entry and exit stamps in your passport.

-- All travelers must ensure they are eligible to enter Indonesia and produce all required entry documentation for this vacation.
+- All travelers must ensure they are eligible to enter South Korea and produce all required entry documentation for this vacation.
 Requirements and restrictions may depend on different factors including but not limited to: your country of residence, passport nationality, transit points, as well as previous travel history.

 - For detailed passport and visa requirements, all travelers are advised to check with the related embassy or consulate.

-- Full proof of Covid-19 vaccination is no longer required for Indonesia: This new protocol will take effect for Bali packages departing on or after July 05, 2023 and is subject to change at any time.
+Full proof of Covid-19 vaccination is no longer required for South Korea.
+This new protocol will take effect for Seoul packages departing on or after July 05, 2023 and is subject to change at any time.
 For more details and a full list of exemptions, please click here and here for more information.